Bonding - Garden Ridge Center For Dentistry

 Long Lasting Results

 Bonding is long lasting if maintained properly.
-Bonding occasionally may need to be replaced completely over time if it breaks down.
+Dental bonding occasionally may need to be replaced completely over time if it breaks down.
 Bonding is not as resistant as crowns or veneers to stress on the teeth, which is why it may need to be replaced more often.
-Bonding does need to be cared for with regular brushing, flossing, and routine dental exams.
+Dental bonding does need to be cared for with regular brushing, flossing, and routine dental exams.
 Often, a night guard is recommended after completing bonding procedures, to protect your teeth and bonding from chipping and breaking down as a result of grinding your teeth.